 Birds see in color and can see more of the color spectrum than humans and other mammals.
 Birds have a fourth cone in their eyes, allowing them to see in ultraviolet.
 This will enable them to hunt more effectively for insects and fruit and also helps them to find a mate and navigate.

 Bird vision is the most highly developed and acute sense among birds, as is their keen sense of color.
-Understanding how these animals see can benefit birders who are looking to find out more about them.
+Understanding how these animals see can benefit birders looking to find out more about them.

 What Colors Do Birds See?

 Humans can see one nonspectral color, purple.
 We can see purple when our blue and red cones are stimulated.
-Scientists believe that birds can see up to five: purple, ultraviolet and purple ultraviolet and green, ultraviolet and red, and ultraviolet and yellow.
+Scientists believe that birds can see up to five: purple, ultraviolet and purple, ultraviolet and green, ultraviolet and red, and ultraviolet and yellow.

 As with other nocturnal mammals, nocturnal birds can see better at night due to having more rods in their eyes.
 Although these do not help them see color, they can see better in low light.

 Unlike humans, birds can see ultraviolet light spectrums.
-Seeing in UV allows birds a different perception of the world, and helps them survive in the wild.
+Seeing in UV allows birds a different perception of the world and helps them survive in the wild.

 How Does Seeing in Color Help Birds?

 Their color vision can also stop them from eating poisonous plants.
-Many toxic plants are brightly colored which birds can spot quickly and easily.
+Many toxic plants are brightly colored, which birds can spot quickly and easily.

-Although many small mammals will try to hide in bushes or under stones when they spot a predator such as an eagle, they don’t realize that predators can see their trails and urine in ultraviolet.
+Although many small mammals will try to hide in bushes or under stones when they spot a predator such as an eagle, they don’t realize predators can see their trails and urine in the ultraviolet.